spotlightpa/poor-richard/content/news/2020-04-27-SPLSTATELINE28.md

 +++
 arc-id = "AZH7TTWN6FDJZADUKM4P5GDOLI"
-internal-id = "SPLSTATELINE28"
-internal-budget = ""
-image = "external/hgvcdxwcmtjfw7bctzvh6ssvyg.jpeg"
-image-description = "Public officials including Gov. Larry Hogan in Maryland (pictured) have to decide how much information to make public." image-caption = "" image-credit = "Patrick Siebert for Gov. Larry Hogan / Flickr" image-size = "" published = 2020-04-27T10:30:00Z slug = "coronavirus-data-public-information-pennsylvania-dashboard" authors = ["Cynthia Fernandez", "Anna Orso", "Christine Vestal"] byline = "Cynthia Fernandez of Spotlight PA, Anna Orso of the Philadelphia Inquirer, and Christine Vestal of Stateline" title = "States need coronavirus data to make timely decisions.
-What they share with the public varies widely." subtitle = "" description = "As part of a collaborative effort, Stateline and Spotlight PA surveyed six states across the U.S. to determine what information they have made accessible to the public via their websites." blurb = "As part of a collaborative effort, Stateline and Spotlight PA surveyed six states across the U.S. to determine what information they have made accessible to the public via their websites." kicker = "Coronavirus" topics = ["Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false
+authors = ["Cynthia Fernandez", "Anna Orso", "Christine Vestal"] blurb = "As part of a collaborative effort, Stateline and Spotlight PA surveyed six states across the U.S. to determine what information they have made accessible to the public via their websites." byline = "Cynthia Fernandez of Spotlight PA, Anna Orso of the Philadelphia Inquirer, and Christine Vestal of Stateline" description = "As part of a collaborative effort, Stateline and Spotlight PA surveyed six states across the U.S. to determine what information they have made accessible to the public via their websites." image = "external/hgvcdxwcmtjfw7bctzvh6ssvyg.jpeg" image-credit = "Patrick Siebert for Gov. Larry Hogan / Flickr" image-description = "Public officials including Gov. Larry Hogan in Maryland (pictured) have to decide how much information to make public." internal-id = "SPLSTATELINE28" kicker = "Coronavirus" modal-exclude = false no-index = false published = 2020-04-27T06:30:00-04:00 slug = "coronavirus-data-public-information-pennsylvania-dashboard" suppress-date = false suppress-featured = false title = "States need coronavirus data to make timely decisions.
+What they share with the public varies widely." topics = ["Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>